 For some reason, I always assumed these flowers would be difficult to grow.
 I finally decided to plant a few Stargazer lily bulbs in my garden a few years ago when I found some on sale at a local garden centre.
 Am I ever glad I did!
 Growing these lilies has proven to be very easy, and they're always one of the star attractions in my garden during their blooming time.

-The flowers on stargazer lily plants are large and showy.
-Each ruffled petal is deep fuschia in the middle, which fades to a lighter pink.
-The edges of the petals are white, and the petals are covered in dark pink speckles.
-The plant itself is quite spindly and plain, but once the plants starts blooming, all will be forgiven.
-Each stem may hold up to 4 or 5 flowers, and the flowers are truly magnificent.
+Stargazer lilies are a variety of Oriental Lily, or Lilium.
+The flowers are large and showy.
+Each ruffled petal is deep fuschia in the middle and fades to a lighter pink.
+The edges of the petals are white and the petals are covered in dark pink speckles.
+The plant itself is quite spindly and plain, but once the plants start blooming, all will be forgiven.
+Each stem may hold 2 to 8 flowers, and the flowers are truly magnificent.

 How to Grow Stargazer Lilies